In this chapter

 One of the key differences between online and in-person classes is that time before and after classes when students can casually connect with each other.
 They might be asking where to find class notes, for clarification about a section of the course, or making plans for the weekend.
 These casual discussions help build community in the course, including trust.

-- During videoconferencing, students can use the chat function to speak with each other or use breakout rooms (Zoom and Adobe Connect only) for students to have conversations in small groups, such as introducing themselves in the first class
+- During videoconferencing, students can use the chat function to speak with each other or use breakout rooms for students to have conversations in small groups, such as introducing themselves in the first class

 - Students can use the Brightspace discussion forum to communicate with each other (but will likely use their own method instead)